curriculumio/arduino/counting-binary.md

 With these definitions, an algorithm for counting can be described in base-10 and can be extended to all other bases.
 ### Counting
 Counting works by incrementing the least significant digit until it can no longer increment (runs out of unique digits).
-Only then can the next least significant bit be incremented.
+Only then can the next least significant, the next highest place-value, bit be incremented.
 In base-10, $0$ increments through $1$, $2$, and so on until $9$.
 Only then does the next least significant digit increment, giving us $10$.
 Then, starting again with the least significant digit, $10$ increments through $11$, $12$, and so on up to $19$, before the next least significant digit increments again, yielding $20$.
 This idea is universal, and thus applies to base systems with more than ten digits (e.g., base-16) as well as those with less (e.g., base-2).

 ![counting 0 to 20](https://github.com/curriculumio/curriculumio.github.io/blob/master/image/arduino/counting-binary/counter.gif?raw=true)